hliejun/Pokemania/README.md

 >
 > Comment on the original design of your MVC architecture and also on the design of your game engine.
 Is it possible to further improve the design/architecture?
 If so, how?
 If not, why not?

 Definitely.
--   remove collectionview render and logic dependency
--   extract game logics to separate model instead of spamming in game engine
--   (...)
+The improvements that can be made are:
+-   Change GameEngine view delegates to instead of acquiring views, acquire areas or frames.
+This will allow me to render freely in these areas instead of depend on external views.
+-   Remove dependency on collection view grid.
+To do so, I can set up my own calculations of the grid given a rectangle (CGRect) and the respective dimensions (bubble size).